vercel/ship-content-driven-websites/README.md

 ## Features

-- A performant, static personal website with editable projects
+- A performant, content-driven website with editable projects
 - A native and customizable authoring environment, accessible on `yourpersonalwebsite.com/studio`
 - Real-time and collaborative content editing with fine-grained revision history
 - Side-by-side instant content preview that works across your whole site